Ilona Jurkonytė

 to 2005, I contributed to the creation of the first—and to this

-day the only—online catalogue of Lithuanian cinema.1 The project was initiated
+day the only comprehensive—online catalogue of Lithuanian cinema.1 The project was initiated

 by Dainius